 Schedule of Events

-The Center for Diversity and Inclusion is proud to announce the 35th Annual MLK Jr Day Celebration on January 15, 2024.
+The 37th Annual MLK Jr Day Celebration takes place on January 19, 2026.
 Several events are planned leading up to the day and beyond.
+Check out the events below from the 36th Annual Celebration and save the date for the 37th!

 Preparation and Beyond

-The Center for Diversity and Inclusion will host a poster-making session for students
+The Black Student Alliance will host a poster-making session for students to prepare

-to prepare works for display at the Van Pelt and Opie Library exhibit.
+works for display at the Van Pelt and Opie Library for MLK and Black History Month

 Van Pelt and Opie Library